 - Learn about addiction as a disease.
 When someone you love is addicted to any kind of substance, it can be very hard to understand why he or she cannot just quit.
 However, obtaining an education on addiction and its development and the challenges that come with overcoming it can help reduce some of the anger and frustration so you can be empathetic of what your loved one is facing.

-- Take some time to research different treatment options that are proven effective at helping individuals effectively defeat an oxycodone addiction.
+- Take some time to research different oxycodone addiction treatment centers that are proven effective at helping individuals effectively defeat the addiction.
 Doing so can help you decide what level of care might be most appropriate for your loved one, and can provide you with the information you need to speak with your loved one.

 - Speak with your loved one about your concerns.
 This is the most challenging of all things you will do in regards to your loved one’s addiction.
 Realize that it is not uncommon for someone addicted to oxycodone to be resistant to the idea of treatment and become defensive.
 Preparing for this type of response can help make this conversation go smoother.

-- When your loved one has decided to obtain treatment, remain a positive source of strength, hope, support, and love during the entire process.
+- When your loved one has decided to obtain rehab for his or her oxycodone addiction, remain a positive source of strength, hope, support, and love during the entire process.
 Always keep in touch with your loved one and be willing to engage in any family therapy sessions that are offered.

 When treatment is not obtained, an oxycodone addiction can destroy one’s life.
 The physical upset that can come as the result of substance abuse such as this can include anything from constipation and dry mouth to visual disturbances and vital organ damage.
 From a social aspect, individuals tend to withdraw themselves as their focus starts to be fully placed on the use of oxycodone.